omar0ali/nvim-lazy/README.md

 ### Video Tutorial

 >[typecraft using lazy vim](https://www.youtube.com/watch?v=zHTeCSVAFNY)
 >[ThePrimeagen using packer](https://www.youtube.com/watch?v=w7i4amO_zaE)\
 [ThePrimeagen using lazy.vim](https://www.youtube.com/watch?v=ZWWxwwUsPNw)

+I want to express my gratitude to the creators of these videos.
+They were instrumental in guiding me through the process and making it a smooth experience.

 ## My Neovim Configuration

 This repository contains my personal Neovim configuration, tailored to my workflow and preferences.
 You can change and add to it as you wish.
 ### License

 This Neovim configuration is licensed under the [MIT License](LICENSE).